MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 * Get the memory layout of the project

     * What are the code sections for BSP and Java
-    * Where are the BSP stack and heap, what about the Application stack and heap?
+    * Where are the BSP stack and heap?
+What about the Application stack and heap?
     * Where are the Java immortals heap?
     * Where are the Java strings?
     * Where is the MicroEJ UI buffer?